-After what seemed to be an eternity, CES 2022 saw Sony announce the specifications of the PSVR 2.
-Now we know it will cost $550 and drop on the 22nd of February 2023.
-This give us some important insight as of what to expect when PSVR 2 does finally hit the shelves.
-It can also help us answer the question if buying the original PSVR while it’s cheap will be worth it, or if you are better off waiting for the superior PSVR 2.
+After what seemed to be an eternity, the PSVR 2 is finally here!
+It costs $550 and dropped on the 22nd of February 2023.
+Now we’ve got our hands on it, it gives us important insight on how much of an upgrade is it.
+It can also help us answer the question if buying the original PSVR while it’s cheap will be worth it, or if you are better upgrading to the superior PSVR 2.

 Spec comparison PSVR vs PSVR 2